-- Dynamic Allocation: The variation with the highest performance in its primary metric will be served more users.
+- Dynamic Allocation: The variation with the highest performance in its primary metric is served to more users.

-- Click-Through Rate: Clicks on the variation's HTML.
+Click-Through Rate: Clicks on the variation's HTML.
 This is useful for tracking engagement.
-This is supported for campaign types that serve HTML only (e.g. Dynamic Content, Overlay).
+This is supported for campaign types that serve HTML only (like Dynamic Content or Overlay).

-If you use a control group - clicks are tracked for it only if the Dynamic Content or Recommendation campaigns are replacing an existing element.
-In this case, the clicks will be tracked on the element that is set to be replaced.
+If you use a control group, clicks are tracked for it only if the Dynamic Content or Recommendation campaigns replace an existing element.
+In this case, the clicks are tracked on the element that is set to be replaced.

-- Purchases (eCommerce sites only): The number of purchases.
+- Purchases (e-commerce sections only): The number of purchases.

-- Revenue (eCommerce sites only): The total revenue of the purchases.
+- Revenue (e-commerce sections only): The total revenue of the purchases.

-- Goals: Any other specific user interaction that you previously created a goal to track it.
-Goals can be based on events (Add to Cart, Subscription, etc.) or based on Unit click (to track clicks on elements that are not inside the variation).
+Goals: Any other specific user interaction for which you've created a goal to track.
+Goals can be based on events (Add to Cart, Submission, and so on) or based on unit clicks (to track clicks on elements that are not inside the variation).
 Learn more about Goals.

-If the goal has a monetary value - you can choose between conversions and revenue metrics.
-Meaning, how many times it converted vs. how much revenue generated from all of the selected goal conversions.
+If the goal has a monetary value, you can choose between conversions and revenue metrics: How many times it converted vs. how much revenue was generated from all of the selected goal conversions.

-Revenue, even for ecommerce sites, is not necessarily the ideal metric for every campaign.
-We recommend choosing a primary metric that is connected to your experience hypothesis and the location of the experience in the funnel.
+Revenue is not necessarily the ideal metric for every campaign, even for e-commerce sites.
+We recommend choosing a primary metric connected to your experience hypothesis and the location of the experience in the funnel.
 For example:

-- CTR for a hero banner in the homepage
+- CTR for a hero banner on the homepage

-- Add to Cart for a social proof notification in a product page
+- Add to Cart for a social proof notification on a product page (e-commerce)

 Choosing a metric that reflects the action you want from the user at this stage of the funnel will lead to faster conclusions because:

-- We will have fewer variables in the data.
-If a test is on the homepage, and you use purchases as your primary metric, which occurs later in the funnel, there are more variables involved because the user's journey to make purchase involves a few more steps after the homepage.
-This will result in the algorithm taking longer to determine which variation is better.
+- You'll have fewer variables in the data.
+If a test is on the homepage, and you use a primary metric that occurs later in the funnel (like submissions or purchases), there are more variables involved because the user's journey involves additional steps after visiting the homepage.
+This means that the algorithm takes longer to determine which variation is better.